Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansSettlements & Settlers.
 A significant historical year for this entry is 1619.

 Location.
-37° 13.727′ N, 76° 0.198′ W. Marker is near Cape Charles, Virginia, in Northampton County.
-Marker is on Arlington Chase Road north of Custis Tomb Drive.
+This marker has been replaced by another marker nearby.
+It was located near 37° 13.727′ N, 76° 0.198′ W. Marker was near Cape Charles, Virginia, in Northampton County.
+It was on Arlington Chase Road north of Custis Tomb Drive, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Cape Charles VA 23310, United States of America.
+Marker was in this post office area: Cape Charles VA 23310, United States of America.
 Touch for directions.

 Additional commentary.